Ajayt036/About-Me/README.md

 ## Hey there!
-I am Ajay, a business and Data Intelligence Enthusiast.
+I am Ajay, a Business and Data Intelligence Enthusiast.

 ### In 20 seconds, Below is my journey into the world of Data Intelligence.